In Belgium, the most efficient matriarchy is cleverly disguised as patriarchy. Here’s a guide to who’s boss in the family structure in Belgium.

 Belgian men like to think they rule the home.
 It is run according to their rules, with their money, in their time.
 Their wishes are paramount.

-Belgian women find there are just about enough rewards in married life to justify allowing their husbands this fantasy, and only rarely draw attention to the fact that it is actually they who do most of the cooking, shopping, budgeting, social organisation and raising the children, not to mention the thinking.
-This most efficient matriarchy is cleverly disguised as a patriarchy.
+Belgian women find there are just about enough rewards in married life to justify allowing their husbands this fantasy, and only rarely draw attention to the fact that it is actually they who do most of the cooking, shopping, budgeting, social organization and raising the children, not to mention the thinking.
+This most efficient matriarchy is cleverly disguised as patriarchy.

 The Belgian matriarch